-$$a_i(0) = (\boldsymbol{u}(\boldsymbol{x}, 0), \boldsymbol{\phi}i(\boldsymbol{x})){\Omega} \quad i = 1, \cdots, N_r.$$ (10b)
+$$a_i(0) = (\boldsymbol{u}(\boldsymbol{x}, 0), \boldsymbol{\phi}i(\boldsymbol{x})){\Omega}, \quad i = 1, \dots, N_r.$$ (10b)

-It is well known that when equations (10) are integrated in time a gradual drifting from the full-state solution to another erroneous state may arise after several vortex shedding periods, precluding a correct description of the longterm dynamics [20].
-Even worse, in some cases, the short-term dynamics of the POD ROM may not be sufficiently accurate to be used as a surrogate model of the original high-fidelity model.
+It is well known that when Eqs.
+(10) are integrated in time a gradual drifting from the full-state solution to another erroneous state may arise after several vortex shedding periods, precluding a correct description of the long-term dynamics [20].
+Even worse, in some cases, is that the short-term dynamics of the POD ROM may not be sufficiently accurate to be used as a surrogate model of the original high-fidelity model.
 Essentially, three sources of numerical errors can be identified.
 As it was already mentioned, the POD/Galerkin method can first present a lack of inherent numerical stability even for very simple problems [10].
 Secondly, the pressure term is often neglected in the POD ROM.
-It is possible to model this term, but to avoid this modelisation, a pressure extended Reduced Order Model is introduced in §3.
+It is possible to model this term, but to avoid this modelisation, a pressure extended reduced order model is introduced in Section 3.
 The third source of instability is the truncation involved in the POD-Galerkin approach.
 Indeed, since only the most energetic POD modes are kept, the POD ROM is not sufficiently dissipative to prevent erroneous time amplifications of its solution.
-This problem is similar to that of Large Eddy Simulation where the energy transfers between the resolved scales and the subgrid scales have to be modelled [13].
-For instance, 4 modes are sufficient to restore more than 99% of the kinetic energy of the circular cylinder wake flow (2D, laminar regime), but the solution of the such reduced order model does not converge towards the numerical solution of the Navier-Stokes equations [21].
+This problem is similar to that of large eddy simulation, where the energy transfers between the resolved scales and the subgrid scales have to be modelled [13].
+For instance, 4 modes are sufficient to restore more than 99% of the kinetic energy of the circular cylinder wake flow (2D, laminar regime), but the solution of the such reduced order model does not converge towards the numerical solution of the Navier- Stokes equations [21].
 It is thus necessary to stabilize the POD ROM.
-In this study, thanks to the pressure extended reduced order model, the POD ROM can be stabilized using the Navier-Stokes operator residuals evaluated with the POD flow fields reconstructions $(\S4)$.
+In this study, thanks to the pressure extended reduced order model, the POD ROM can be stabilized using the Navier-Stokes operator residuals evaluated with the POD flow fields reconstructions (Section 4).

-3 A pressure extended Reduced Order Model
+3. A pressure extended reduced order model

 It is demonstrated that the contribution of the pressure term vanishes in many closed flows.
 However, Noack [11] proved that neglecting the pressure term for convectively unstable shear layers (as the mixing layer or the wake flow) can lead to large amplitude errors in the Galerkin model.
-A solution is to model this pressure term [11, 12].
-One aim of this study is to invoke the least modelization as possible.
-The purpose of this section is thus to derive a pressure extended Reduced Order Model, i.e. a ROM that allows to build both the velocity and the pressure fields.
+A solution is to model this pressure term [11,12].
+One aim of this study is to invoke the least modelisation as possible.
+The purpose of this section is thus to derive a pressure extended reduced order model, i.e. a ROM that allows to build both the velocity and the pressure fields.
 The pressure term can thus be easily calculated using $p = \tilde{p}$ (see decomposition (11b)).
-Another key issue is that, knowing the pressure field, it is possible to evaluate the Navier-Stokes residuals2.
-Indeed, the Navier-Stokes residuals will be used to both stabilize (§4) the ROM and to improve (§5) the POD subspace.
+Another key issue is that knowing the pressure field, it is possible to evaluate the Navier-Stokes residuals.3 Indeed, the Navier-Stokes residuals will be used to both stabilize (Section 4) the ROM and improve (Section 5) the POD subspace.

-3.1 Construction of the pressure extended POD ROM
+3.1.
+Construction of the pressure extended POD ROM